WEST CAMPUS NEIGHBORHOOD ASSOCIATION

 ARTICLE IV.
 MEMBERSHIP

-- The membership of this association shall consist of residents, property owners or businesses within the neighborhood who have submitted their names on/for a membership list and have had their identity verified by the association.
+- The membership of this association shall consist of residents, university students, young adults, property owners or businesses within the neighborhood who have submitted their names on/for a membership list and have had their identity verified by the association.
 Verification will require one of the following:

 - A state-issued photo ID with a West Campus address